 Effects

 The 1980s, particularly in the sci-fi and horror genres, were an incredible time for special effects innovation.
 Effects artists were doing things previously unheard of, making virtually everything imaginable pop off the screen, and the Nightmare series was loaded with dazzling practical effects.
-Some of it now looks a big clunky, but hey, thirty-plus years is a long time ago.
+Some of it now looks a big clunky, but hey, 1987 was a long time ago.
 Regardless, Nightmare 3 boasts some of the most daring makeup/visual effects in the series, from Kristen's bathroom sink spigots sprouting fingers and claws to Philip's tendons being ripped out of his limbs to Jennifer's television growing arms and a head, to the giant Freddy snake.
 There's some pretty fantastic, well-executed stuff to look at in this movie.

 A fuckin' giant Freddy snake.
 Holy shit. |